Mayur1207/Bing_News_Analytics/README.md

 # Bing_News_Analytics
-In this project, I have created an end to end solution for analyzing the binge latest news data.
+In this project, I have created an end to end solution for analyzing the bing latest news data.
 I have used the microsoft fabric for all the tools.
 Here's a breakdown of the journey:

 1️⃣ Data Ingestion: Created pipeline in data Factory which connects to Bing API and ingest all the latest news articles as a raw json structure to the lakehouse.